juangamella/aicp/README.md

 ### Plotting

-The plots can be generated with the plotting notebooks, i.e. `plots_*`.
+The plots can be generated with the plotting notebooks, i.e. `plots_*.ipynb`.
 Edit the notebook to add the path to the desired result files and execute.

 ## Feedback